-As a first year graduate student (2015-2016) at UC, Santa Cruz, co-advised by Mark Carr and Elliot Hazen, I am considering projects that range from basic marine ecology (e.g. trophodynamics of the California Current) to applied fisheries science (e.g. multi-species dynamics models).
-I look forward to developing collaborative projects within the Ecology and Evolutionary Biology, Ocean Sciences, and Applied Mathematics and Statistics departments as well as within the Southwest Fisheries Science Center’s (SWFSC) Environmental Research Division (ERD) and the Fisheries Ecology Division (FED) at Pacific Grove and Santa Cruz, respectively.
+As a second year PhD student (2016-2017) at UC Santa Cruz, co-advised by Prof. Mark Carr and Dr. Elliot Hazen (SWFSC), I will be investigating the role of interannual variability of oceanic currents and lower trophic level production (i.e. phytoplankton and zooplankton) on the growth, movement and survival of larval/juvenile rockfishes with an application to recruitment dynamics.
+I will be using tools ranging from regional ocean models to nutrient-phytoplankton-zooplankton (NPZ) models and individual-based models (IBMs) for my dissertation.
+I am currently developing collaborations within the Ecology and Evolutionary Biology, Ocean Sciences, and Applied Mathematics and Statistics departments at UCSC, as well as within the Southwest Fisheries Science Center’s (SWFSC) Environmental Research Division (ERD) and the Fisheries Ecology Division (FED) at Pacific Grove and Santa Cruz, respectively.